davidben/tls-trust-expressions/pki-transition-strategies.md

 First, this wastes bandwidth on intermediates that only older clients use.
 This cost is particularly pronounced for post-quantum PKIs, where even a single unnecessary signature and public key pair is significant.

 Second, by cross-signing the new CA, the existing CA delegates all its authority to the new CA. The existing CA is now responsible for all certificates issued by the new CA, and the new CA can now issue in all contexts where the existing CA was trusted.
 This dramatically reduces the scenarios where the existing CA would be willing to perform this cross-sign.
 An individual server operator has little ability to influence this outcome.
-If no sufficiently ubiquitous existing CA is willing to cross-sign the new CA, server operators cannot use any solutions in this nature.
+If no sufficiently ubiquitous existing CA is willing to cross-sign the new CA, server operators cannot use any solutions of this nature.

 ### Abridged Certificates